nest/nestml/doc/tutorials/tutorials_list.rst

   Implement the Ornstein-Uhlenbeck process in NESTML and use it to inject a noise current into a neuron.

+* :doc:`Galves-Löcherbach (GL) model </tutorials/gl_model/gl_model_tutorial>`

+  In the GL model, firing of the neuron is a stochastic event, whose probability of occurrence is a function of the membrane potential.

 Creating synapse models
 -----------------------